-- 4. The success of ARIES depends on establishing stable and predictable network connectivity between the participating sites. - 5.
+- 3. Multiple assets exist throughout the ARIES program and at the collaborating sites.
+These include energy systems hardware, digital real time simulations, cluster and high performance computing (HPC) resources, control systems, and a number of other experimental resources. - 4.
+The success of ARIES depends on establishing stable and predictable network connectivity between the participating sites. - 5.
 ARIES network requirements are different from data-intensive experimentation.
-Bandwidth capabilities are not a concern, given that the instrumentation being used for experimentation will not produce large data files that require transfer to remote locations. - Stability and deterministic behavior are more important than bandwidth, and steps must be taken to characterize and understand the behavior during experimentation. - A keen understanding of latency and jitter is a requirement, given that experimental success relies on being able to understand these behaviors during analysis. - ESnet and ARIES are currently collaborating on the use of perfSONAR and Globus to characterize, monitor, and evaluate the network environment.
+Bandwidth capabilities are not a concern, given that the instrumentation being used for experimentation will not produce large data files that require transfer to remote locations. - 6.
+Stability and deterministic behavior are more important than bandwidth, as the crucial aspect for this work is "virtual proximity" the time sensitive exchange of command and control information to allow disparate research assets to be federated and operate as if in the same room.
+Steps must be taken to characterize and understand the behavior during experimentation. - A keen understanding of latency and jitter is a requirement, given that experimental success relies on being able to understand these behaviors during analysis. - ESnet and ARIES are currently collaborating on the use of perfSONAR and Globus to characterize, monitor, and evaluate the network environment.